genepi/ngs-class/scripts/exercises.md

 * Create an index with `samtools index 4153_sorted.bam`.
 This will also create an index file (4153_sorted.bam.bai).
 What do you think is this command doing?

 ### Task 3
 Run `samtools depth <aligned-file-sorted.bam>` on the file and interpret the output.
 Learn about the `-a` parameter and add it to your command.
+Write the output to a file.

 ### Tasks 4
 Download the file to Windows